mynameisheisenberg/Cloud-Computing-Concepts/README.md

 # Cloud-Computing-Concepts

-This repository is dedicated to documenting the Cloud Related topics
+This repository is dedicated to documenting my understanding of Cloud Related topics.